 - High-speed collisions, which can also result in additional serious and fatal injuries

 In addition to the speed the negligent driver is traveling, the size of the vehicle can also play a significant role in how serious your whiplash injuries are.

-Symptoms of whiplash usually appear within 24 hours of your car crash.
-However, it can take a few days for symptoms to develop.
+Symptoms of whiplash usually appear within 24 hours of your car crash, but sometimes it can take a few days for symptoms to develop.
 A whiplash injury can last for several weeks.
 However, others may experience chronic whiplash that can linger for years or for a lifetime.

 - Worsening pain with neck movement

 - Tingling or numbness in the arms